zmailserver/zmailserver/ZmailWebClient/WebRoot/help/en_US/admin/txt/readme_source.txt

 binary release installed on it earlier - otherwise you might trample files that are under RPM's ownership/control.
-One of the primary differences between (a) binary release and (b) developer install is that (a) runs all software as the Linux user 'zimbra', while (b) is designed to run as you.
+One of the primary differences between (a) binary release and (b) developer install is that (a) runs all software as the Linux user 'zmail', while (b) is designed to run as you.
 At this time, re-purposing a system which has the binary release into a developer install is not recommend as it is not fully tested, but this works for us (see also bug 3791):

-       # /opt/zimbra/bin/zmiptables -u
+       # /opt/zmail/bin/zmiptables -u
        # /path/to/your/binary/release/install.sh -u

 Similarly, when re-purposing a developer install for installing a